Scientific Method and Root Cause Analysis

 Root Cause Analysis Method?

-I had someone tell me that the ONLY way to do root cause analysis was to use the scientific method.
+I had someone tell me that the ONLY way to do root cause analysis was to use the Scientific Method.
 They said: “After all, that is the way that all real science is performed.”

 Definition of the Scientific Method

-First, what is the definition of the scientific method?
+First, what is the Scientific Method?

 Some say the scientific method was invented in the 17th century and was the reason that we progressed beyond the dark ages.
 Others claim that the terminology “scientific method” is a 20th-century invention.
-Who cares when it was invented.
+Who cares when it was invented?
 How is it defined?

 That isn’t an easy question to answer.
 There are many definitions (methods that call themselves “the scientific method”).
 Google “scientific method.”
 See how many different models you find.
 I found 981,000,000 results with various models.
-The one at the top of this page is from wikipedia and was the highest ranked search result image for scientific method on the day I did the Google search.

 Video Discussion About Scientific Method